With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 - traumatic caused by mechanical damage to the vascular wall (including during surgery), and

-- non-traumatic associated with pathological changes in the vascular (with neoplasm, inflammatory process, increased permeability of the vascular wall, damage by ionizing radiation, etc.).
+- non-traumatic, Related pathological changes vascular (with neoplasm, inflammatory process, increased permeability of the vascular wall, damage by ionizing radiation, etc.).

 mechanical damage to the vessel wall : injury to a vessel with an open injury or rupture of a vessel with a closed injury;

-destruction (destruction) of the vessel wall in a pathological process : ulceration of atherosclerotic plaque, destructive process in tissues (focus of purulent inflammation, stomach ulcer, disintegrating tumor);
+destruction (destruction) of the vessel wall during a pathological process : ulceration of atherosclerotic plaque, destructive process in tissues (focus purulent inflammation, stomach ulcer, decaying tumor);

 Blood clotting disorder ( with hemophilia, thrombocytopenia, disseminated intravascular coagulation, overdose of anticoagulants, cholemia) in itself is not the cause of bleeding.
-But, it prevents bleeding from stopping and promotes the development of prolonged bleeding, massive blood loss.
+But, it prevents the bleeding from stopping and contributes to the development of prolonged bleeding and massive blood loss.

-Traumatic bleeding - bleeding caused by a violation of the integrity of blood vessels during trauma (injury, rupture of the vessel wall or heart), includingsurgical bleeding (during surgery).
+Traumatic bleeding - bleeding caused by a violation of the integrity of blood vessels due to injury (wound, rupture of the vessel wall or heart), includingsurgical bleeding (during surgery).

-These injuries (injuries) can be open, in which the outflow of blood occurs through the wound channel to the outside, or closed.
-For example, with closed fractures, vessels may rupture with bone fragments.
-Also, traumatic ruptures of internal organs, muscles and other anatomical structures lead to the development of internal bleeding in closed injuries.
+These lesions (injuries) may be open, in which blood flows out through the wound channel, or closed.
+For example, with closed fractures, blood vessels may be ruptured by bone fragments.
+Also, to the development of internal bleeding during closed injuries, lead to traumatic ruptures of internal organs, muscles and other anatomical formations.

-Closed vascular lesions are very dangerous, since difficulties in their recognition often lead to diagnostic errors and untimely assistance.
-In this case, hemorrhages in the body cavity, as well as retroperitoneal and intermuscular hematomas, can be very significant in terms of the volume of blood loss, leading to severe acute hypovolemia and hemorrhagic shock.
+Closed vascular injuries pose a great danger, since difficulties in recognizing them often lead to diagnostic errors and untimely provision of assistance.
+In this case, hemorrhages in the body cavity, as well as retroperitoneal and intermuscular hematomas can be very significant in terms of blood loss, leading to severe acute hypovolemia and hemorrhagic shock.

-Non-traumatic bleeding - these are bleeding caused by pathological changes in the walls of blood vessels or the heart.
+Non-traumatic bleeding – these are bleedings caused by pathological changes in the walls of blood vessels or the heart.

 - bleeding from rupture(haemorrhagia per rhexin),